grpc/proposal/A104-xds-ecds.md

 ECDS dependencies.
 This will be done both on the client side (in the XdsDependencyManager) and on the server side.

+TODO: Do we need to take into account the full height of the HTTP filter config stack, even if some are inlined and others use ECDS?
+Or are we okay with imposing separate limits on inline and ECDS resolution, so that max is really the product of the two?

 ### LDS Resource Validation Changes

 We will add a new field to the parsed representation of the